sebastian-heinz/Arrowgene.Ez2Off/README.md

 Project
 ===
-The project is splitted into different sub projects.
+The project is split into different sub projects.

 ### Arrowgene.Ez2Off.CLI
 [Command Line Interface] tool to execute all tasks that are related to the server and its development.
-It mainly helps to kickstart and run the code from the core libaries.
+It mainly helps to start and run the code from the core libraries.

 ### Arrowgene.Ez2Off.Common
 [Library] that includes helper methods that are used across the project.